farhanfahreezy/mst-calculator/readme.md

 2. Navigate to the root folder execute `npm i` and then `npm run dev`.
 3. Open https://localhost:5173/ in your web browser.

-Alternatively, you can directly use this web app by visiting `not deployed hehe`.
+Alternatively, you can directly use this web app by visiting https://mst-calculator.vercel.app/.

 ## Usage